CruxConnect/crux-docs/_product/create_sku_supplier.md

   {: title="Response" }

 ---
 Create a SKU to add to a specified item_uuid.
-Your username and password are optional as you can send your authorization token to receive this information.

 URL Endpoint: /api/products/skus/